On MultiAspect Graphs: Introduction

-In this paper, we formalize the concept of MultiAspect Graph (MAG) as a further generalization able to represent multilayer and time-varying networks, as well as time-varying multilayer networks.
-A similar idea was recently discussed in~\cite{Kivela14072014}, whereas without a thorough formalization.
+In this paper, we formalize the concept of MultiAspect Graph (MAG)\footnote{Disambiguation: Note that MAG is also an acronym used in~\cite{Kim2012-mag} for ``Multiplicative Attribute Graph''.
+The Multiplicative Attribute Graph model intends to model networks in which nodes may have attributes and the proposed model captures the interactions between the network structure and the node attributes, which is a completely different purpose than the MultiAspect Graph (MAG) abstraction introduced in this paper.} as a further generalization able to represent multilayer and time-varying networks, as well as time-varying multilayer networks and even other higher-order networks.
+A similar idea was briefly discussed in~\cite{Mucha2010b}, whereas without a thorough formalization.
 In a MAG, the set of vertices, layers, time instants, or any other independent feature, is considered as an \emph{aspect}.
 On a MAG with $p$ aspects, an edge is a $2p$-tuple, formed by two elements of each aspect, grouped in two parts, each containing one element of each aspect.
-For instance, a multilayer network can be represented by a MAG with 2 aspects, the first being the set of vertices and the second the set of layers.
-Each edge in this example is a quadruple, containing 2 vertices and 2 layers.
-Note that a time-varying multilayer network, such as the previously discussed multimodal transportation system, is actually a MAG with three aspects.
+For instance, a multilayer network can be represented by a MAG with $2$ aspects, the first being the set of vertices and the second the set of layers.
+Each edge in this example is a quadruple, containing $2$ vertices and $2$ layers.
+Note that a time-varying multilayer network, such as the previously discussed multimodal transportation system, is namely a MAG with $3$ aspects.

-The structure of a MAG is similar to an even uniform hypergraph~\cite{Hu2011}.
-Nevertheless, the additional structure imposed upon the way an edge is constructed on a MAG stems from its intended application of representing networks with more than one set of independent objects (aspects), as for instance, the previously mentioned multilayer or time-varying networks.

 We formally define a MAG and its basic properties.
 The key contribution of this paper is to show that a MAG is closely related to a traditional oriented graph.
 This relation can be used to analyze properties and applications of the MAG concept on network analysis.
+We further discuss some general examples of the applicability of order 2 and 3 MAGs as well as of the basic MAG representation and algorithms.
 It is our intent to make this work accessible to a broader audience, which might be interested in modelling and analyzing complex networked systems, where the MAG formalization introduced in this paper can prove helpful.
-Consequently, we adopt a relatively verbose proof style in an effort to increase the readability by a broader audience.
+Consequently, we adopt a relatively verbose proof and presentation style in an effort to increase the readability by a broader audience.